 Andis Kaulins (2013) extends his view of various sites as star maps, to Gobekli hill as Cancer.
 But where is the Hydra head?
 Why are there two lion houses at the supposed Lynx tail?
 Why would Younger Dryas people model a village on a dark zodiac constellation?
-Kaulins believes an ancient survey committee travelled the world to imprint constellations by way of cup marks and enhancing incidental rock profiles.
-An archaeo astronomy conspiracy theory.
+Kaulins believes an ancient survey committee travelled the world to imprint constellations by way of cup marks and enhancing incidental rock profiles; an archaeo astronomy conspiracy theory.

 Wayne Herschel (2013) extends his obsession with the Pleiades, and a supposedly habitable planet near its thin end, to Gobekli hill.
 The archaeo astronomy popular fringe likes codes, maps, time capsules and ‘alien origins’, as Hollywood movies oblige.
 But many of the sites where Herschel imagines Pleiades maps, express the full repertoire of subconscious structure, unknown to the builders (Furter 2016: including Far Eastern, European and Mayan sites).
-Pleiades is part of type 2 Taurus, which expresses just one of the sixteen types, always at a smaller scale than Herschel’s mega cluster proposals, and not deriving from the sky.
-‘Cluster’ is one of the attributes of type 2, and the sky happens to have a cluster in the appropriate place.
-But not all constellations happen to express archetypal attributes in the appropriate place.
+Pleiades is part of type 2 Builder, which expresses just one of the sixteen types, always at a smaller scale than Herschel’s mega cluster proposals, and not deriving from the sky.
+‘Cluster’ is one of the recurrent features of type 2 Builder, and the sky happens to have a cluster in the appropriate place.
+But not all constellations happen to express archetypal features in the appropriate place.
 And Pleiades did not mark any seasonal point in Gobekli times.
 The cluster rose to mythical and ritual prominence from about BC 2300, when it hosted the spring equinox, and remained prominent through Age Aries, up to about BC 80, since it is nearly on the ecliptic, and cardinal (90 degrees) from Leo Regulus, Scorpius Antares, and Aquarius decan Piscis Austrinus.

 CIRCULAR DATING AND PRECESSIONAL ASSUMPTIONS

-And astronomy automation programmes assume a narrow oscillation of obliquity after Stockwell, as adopted by Newcombe.
+Astronomy automation programmes assume a narrow oscillation of obliquity after Stockwell, as adopted by Newcombe.
 But Egyptian, Chinese, Hindu, Greek, Arabic, Medieval, historic and Mayan data contradict the ‘Newcombe’ curve.
 Obliquity had reduced at a slowing rate, indicating a larger bump, and fast initial righting; and a semi-oscillation of 599 years (Dodwell 2010, in Setterfield).
 In the Dodwell graph, the curve should be wavy due to the semi-oscillation that he had found.
 In addition to these astronomical uncertainties, in an era 5000 years before the earliest and rarest Babylonian and Egyptian astronomical data, earth’s orbital diameter may have been larger, and the moon’s orbit larger; and time slower.
-There was a different equation of time, or Delta-T in geological time (Williams et al 1998), which may have extended into prehistoric time.
+There was a different equation of time, or Delta-T in geological time (Williams et al 1998), which may have extended into the Ice Age.
 Thus automation errors grow exponentially larger further back.
 But Sweatman and Tsikritsis “know of no reason to question Stellarium”.

-The H/I shapes, Sweatman sees as “former pole stars, slightly north of Serpens”, at Vega BC 11 500 and Deneb BC 16 000, “still referenced [in the Gobekli era]… to define north or a preferred direction, by the general orientation of enclosure D, 5 to 10 degrees west of north… at summer solstice sunset… at an altitude of 42 and 67 degrees.”
+The H/I shapes at Gobekli, Sweatman sees as “former pole stars, slightly north of Serpens”, at Vega BC 11 500 and Deneb BC 16 000, “still referenced [in the Gobekli era]… to define north or a preferred direction, by the general orientation of enclosure D, 5 to 10 degrees west of north… at summer solstice sunset… at an altitude of 42 and 67 degrees.”
 But this is too high up, and too long before Gobeki, to have served as a meridian; while contradicting their daily and nightly visible north.
 And it implies two thousand years of stubborn conservatism at Gobekli.
 Or, if it is all “mostly abstract”, as they say, it is not astronomy.
 And if it is outdated by 2000 years, then it is not astrology, which works on the celestial grid, and from the moving spring point.
 And ancient religions probably did not last 2000 years.
 Sweatman adds rhetoric of a supposed Deneb in Lascaux caves (Rappengluck 2004); and of a southern view to Sirius rising (Magli 2016); near the winter sunrise and sunset (Gonzalez-Garcia 2016); and of the Taurid meteors in winter.
 Then they dismiss orientations as immaterial to their zodiac picture!
 Their rhetorical wild geese fly all over the sky, but keep their options open by remaining on the ground.

 Sweatman and Tsikritsis count thirteen characters on pillar D43, but they exclude the skin bag “man”.
 Lunar calendars do have thirteen months (at least in recent, known epochs), but the moon does not seem prominent in Gobekli art.
 And the odd number runs counter to astrological geometry.
 ‘Thirteenth sign’ theories mistake Ophiuchus and Scorpius, one of the four doubled constellations, as two “signs”, without separating the other three doubles (Taurus Orion, Leo retro, Aquarius Pegasus legs).